 Searching for a moderately sized “aviator” with a nice old-fashioned feel and a military-style 24-hour time display?
 Well, then you should perhaps have a look at the Glycine Airman 1953 Vintage Limited Edition (ref.
 3904.14.TB9).
 The Swiss-based niche brand offers the device in a nice, vintage-styled body, which is equipped with a rotating bezel that can serve as a secondary time-zone indicator, too.
 Although the self-winding movement that powers it doesn’t look as sexy as those NOS Unitas calibers that you can find in some other recently introduced timekeepers (like, for example, this elegant Archimede Deck Watch R (UA7952)), it still offers you a combination of quality and reliability that you can expect from a watch, which is sold at more than €2000.

 Glycine has finally updated its military-styled ‘Combat’ collection with a new version.
-Offered in a black PVD-treated case with rose gold PVD elements, the timekeeper is -rather pretentiously- named Glycine Combat Golden Eye (Ref.
+Featuring a black PVD-treated case with rose gold PVD elements, the timekeeper is -sort of pretentiously- named Glycine Combat Golden Eye (Ref.
 3863.399 C6-TBA9).
-Well, I truly hope that next year they will offer the same model with the bezel and crown crafted from bronze.
+Well, I hope that next year they will offer the same model with the bezel and crown crafted from bronze.
 Although not as flashy (if you can apply the adjective to such a noble alloy with its aura of adventure and glory,) on certain markets it’s going to be smashing.

 The 2011 Lagunare L1000 (Ref.
 3899.18-D9) comes at a fairly affordable price and combines robust design and high build quality with an exterior that many potential customers may find elegant: an important thing in the world where most diving timekeepers spend most of their lives under an impeccably white shirt cuff of an office worker.
 According to Glycine, the diving tool will be available with three versions of the dial: black, white and blue (which, by the way, looks more like turquoise to me.)